Presented her research at more than 50 international and national geography conferences

 Rajrani Kalra, professor of geography, started working at CSUSB in 2008.
 Her research and teaching interests include urban and economic geography, globalization, spatial analysis and thinking, geography of tourism, and South Asia (focusing on India).

-She has written and co-written a number of publications including “Development patterns in India: Spatial convergence or divergence?” and “Studies in Tourism Geography of India: Definition, Approaches and Prospects.”
+She has written and co-written a number of book chapters and peer review journal articles including “Development patterns in India: Spatial convergence or divergence?” and “Studies in Tourism Geography of India: Definition, Approaches and Prospects.”

 Kalra received her Ph.D. from Kent State University, Ohio; MA from the University of Akron, Ohio; M.Phil. from the University of Delhi, India; B.Ed. from the Central Institute of Education, University of Delhi, India; MA from the Delhi School of Economics, University of Delhi, India; and BA from Miranda House, University of Delhi, India, all in geography.